FabioScielzoOrtiz/DBRobustClust-docu/metrics.md

 Returns (outputs)
 -------
-best_accuracy: the value of the best accuracy.
+adj_accuracy: the value of the best accuracy.
-best_cluster_labels: the clusters labels associated to the best accuracy.
+adj_cluster_labels: the clusters labels associated to the best accuracy.
 ```